slhogle/hambiConsumerCompetition/README.md

 1. `/sh` contains scripts from running analysis on the [puhti compute cluster](https://docs.csc.fi/computing/systems-puhti/)
 2. `/R` contains R scripts
-3. `dataRaw` contains unprocessed data scraped from puhti
+3. `/dataRaw` contains unprocessed data scraped from puhti
 4. `/data` contains data that has been processed in some way for later use
 5. `/figs` contains figures generated from R scripts
 6. `/tables` contains summary tables generated from R scripts